precice/community-training/fsi-workflow/00_geometry/tasks.md

 # A workflow for fluid-structure interaction simulations with preCICE

-Introductory course at the preCICE Workshop 2024, Stuttgart, September 24-27, 2024
+Introductory course at the preCICE Workshop 2025, Hamburg, September 8-12, 2025

 \vspace{2em}